 One of the first posts in the area, Fort Goodwin, Arizona, was established in June 1864 by California Volunteers to protect settlers in the Gila Valley.
 Located near a beautiful spring about two miles south of the Gila River, the post was named for John N. Goodwin, the first Territorial Governor of Arizona.

 From the beginning, the post faired poorly due to unethical contractors, whose adobe buildings began to crumble in just a few short years.
-In the spring of 1866, the California Volunteers were relieved by two companies of the 14th U.S. Infantry and later that year, the post’s designation was changed from a fort to camp.
+In the spring of 1866, the California Volunteers were relieved by two companies of the 14th U.S. Infantry, and later that year, the post’s designation was changed from a fort to a camp.

 Today nothing remains of the post, which is situated on farmland.
-The only physical marker is a Bureau of Land Management survey marker which indicates the original site of the fort’s flagpole.
+The only physical marker is a Bureau of Land Management survey marker, which indicates the original site of the fort’s flagpole.

-By Kathy Weiser-Alexander, updated February 2020.
+By Kathy Alexander/Legends of America, updated February 2022.